volodymyrhudyma/blog/content/blog/portals-in-react.md

 );
 ```

-We render **Modal** component inside of an **App** and it gets attached to the nearest parent (**div** with **App** class):
+We render the **Modal** component inside an **App** and it is attached to the nearest parent (**div** with **App** class):

 ![DOM Structure](/img/screenshot-2021-01-07-at-22.17.17.png "DOM Structure")

-Seems like nothing is wrong at the moment, but typically a modal should be positioned at the center of the viewport, overlapping the whole content, like this:
+Does not seem to be anything wrong at the moment, but normally a modal should be positioned in the middle of the viewport and overlap all the content, like this:

 ![Modal Example](/img/screenshot-2021-01-07-at-22.23.19.png "Modal Example")

-That can be done using **absolute** position, if the parent element does not contain *overflow: hidden* css rule.
+You can do that with *absolute* position if the parent element does not have an *overflow: hidden* css rule.

-If it does - then the modal will be cut to the edges of the parent:
+If it does - then the modal will be cut at the edges of the parent element:

 ![Overflow Hidden Example](/img/screenshot-2021-01-07-at-22.28.19.png "Overflow Hidden Example")

-One way to resolve this is to just remove *overflow: hidden* css rule, but that may break another part of the application.
+One way to solve this problem is to simply remove the css rule *overflow: hidden*, but that may break another part of the application.

-Even if it does not break, the solution is fragile, because someone can accidentally add that rule without knowing that it would break the modal.
+Even if it does not break, the solution is fragile because someone can accidentally add that rule without knowing it would break the modal.

-The most reliable solution is to append the modal directly to the **body** element to make sure that it would not be affected by any of the parent element styles.
+The most reliable solution is to append the modal directly to the **body** element to ensure that it is not affected by any of the parent element's styles.

-It can be achieved using **Portals**.
+This can be achieved with **Portals**.

 ## Portals

 > [Portals](https://reactjs.org/docs/portals.html) provide a first-class way to render children into a DOM node that exists outside the DOM hierarchy of the parent component.

-Portals can be created by using `ReactDOM.createPortal(child, container)`.
+Portals can be created using `ReactDOM.createPortal(child, container)`.

 * **child** is a React component to be rendered
-* **container** is a class name of the parent DOM element React component should be attached to
+* **container** is a class name of the parent DOM element that the React component should be attached to

 ```jsx
 render() {